 Fort Maurepas City Park & Nature Preserve

-A great place to spend a hot summer afternoon, Fort Maurepas Park on Front Beach Drive overlooks the Gulf and features a splash pad and a ship playground.
+A great place to spend a hot summer afternoon, Fort Maurepas Park on Front Beach Drive overlooks the Gulf.
+It also features a splash pad and a ship playground.
 If you bring along a fishing pole, a fishing pier juts out into the Gulf from here as well.
 Throwing on their bathing suits, the kids cooled off while we sat in the shade and watched the boats go by.
-The playground rests near the former site of Fort Maurepas, built in 1699 by French explorer Pierre Le Moyne d’Iberville (pictured here).
-Fort Maurepas was the site of the first European colonization in Mississippi, and in 1719, it briefly served as the capital of Louisiana.
+The playground rests near the former site of Fort Maurepas.
+The fort was built in 1699 by French explorer Pierre Le Moyne d’Iberville (pictured here).
+Fort Maurepas was the site of the first European colonization in Mississippi.
+In 1719, it briefly served as the capital of Louisiana.